 after the game.

-C. Coaches should supply basic first aid supplies, towels, ice,
+C. Coaches must supply thier own basic first aid supplies, ice packs, towels, etc.

-D. Coaches are to bring two basketballs for warm-ups.
+D. Coaches are to supply your own basketballs for warm-ups.

 E. Water bottles and sports drinks are not permitted in some